JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 This recipe leverages the Milkplay to do the airation consistently and the Nanofoamer to achieve the nanofoam.

 1. Fill Milkplay with 100-150ml of milk
-2. Use flat attachment with setting 2 until milk is at 55°C
+2. Use flat attachment with setting 1 until milk is at 55°C
 3. Transfer to pitcher
-4. Use the Nanofoamer, one finger between base and pitcher, slight angle (~30deg) 15 sec
+4. Use the Nanofoamer, one finger between base and pitcher, slight angle (~30deg) 15s
 5. Tap and swirl
 6. (Optional) Transfer back to Milkplay and then back to pitcher again (this results in more uniform milk)
 7. Pour